AlyssaSaez/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) O(n log(n))
 Classic nested loop
 for loop runs "n" times, incrementing the index by 1 for each iteration through the loop.
-The while loop doubleds "j" every iteration, giving us the run time of O(n log (n))
+The while loop doubles "j" every iteration, giving us the run time of O(n log (n))

 c) O(n)
 Because it recurses upon itself, it is a loop, the reason is because bunnies increase the number of recursions increase which puts the recursive loop at O(n).
 (Despite the recursion, all the operations are done in constant time)